 - Indigneous Science, Malama Honua, Curriculum led by Pai Ike, Kumo Ilima Choy, Kona, HI

 - California InterTribal Youth Exchange: 10 Youth and select educators from traditionally coastal Southern California Tribes, educational research, and Malama Honua practice to take home to their own communities.

 Olukai Footwear: (TBA ideas, Hosting welcome and closing activity)

 Na Kama Kai: Mentorship and water recreation

 Ama Olukai Foundation: Hosting Malama Honua Curriculum and Residential Support

 More to be Announced

-Music and Composition Component: Hosted by Mana Maoli Ohana, also to invite others
+Music and Composition Component: Host Pending by Mana Maoli Ohana, also invites sent to others